 What could Americans be thinking to not only have elected President George W. Bush once, but to be poised to reelect him for a second term??
 To most Brits, it seemed ridiculous.

 I remember standing on the platform trying to explain how our media had splintered into audience segments where an American could hear and read literally only the point of view that they already held.
 That the United States was politically split in half – sometimes leaving friends or family members on the other side of the opinion divide.
 My new British acquaintance seemed generally satisfied with that answer.
 But I was left to ponder about the effect that my country’s leader was having on American business in overseas markets.

-Four years later I was in Beijing and was surprised by the adulation Chinese openly felt for Barack Obama.
+Four years later, I was in Beijing and was surprised by the adulation the Chinese openly felt for Barack Obama.
 I see the same widespread enthusiasm for leaders like Canadian PM, Justin Trudeau and Pope Francis.
-It?s the type of branding that helps to open doors to new diplomatic relationships and in the case of the pope, new ideas.
+It’s the type of branding that helps to open doors to new diplomatic relationships and in the case of the pope, new ideas.

 If all of this sounds like a distraction to most international business – it is.